lundebrek/sass-injector/readme.md

 ## Contribute

-Run `gulp build` to update the app files, including the bookmarklet file.
+Sources for the bookmarklet and installation page are in `app/`.
+Run `gulp build` to compile Jade, Sass, and CoffeeScript from `app/in/` to `app/out/`.

 ## Why?